Neo Ranga: Story

-The Shimabara sisters (Manami, Ushio, and Yuuhi) are living on their own, with the eldest sister as their breadwinner, when a young man from the fictional Pacific island of Barou arrives with news of their long-missing brother.
+The Shimabara sisters (Manami, Ushio, and Yuuhi) are living on their own, with the eldest sister as their breadwinner, when a young man from the fictional island kingdom of Barou, located near Indonesia, arrives with news of their long-missing brother.
 Their brother had married into the Barou royalty, but died, leaving the sisters as the hereditary rulers of Barou.
-As the rulers of Barou, they now fall under the protection of the island's god, Neo Ranga, which turns out to be a gigantic monster reminiscent of Godzilla.
-He follows them back to Japan, running afoul of the Japan Self-Defense Forces, who are revealed to have known everything about Neo Ranga’s existence, including the sisters.
+As the rulers of Barou, they now fall under the protection of the island's god, Neo Ranga, which turns out to be a gigantic biomechanical monster.
+He follows them back to Japan, running afoul of the Japan Self-Defense Forces, who are revealed to have known everything about Neo Ranga's existence, including the sisters.

 The series continues following the sisters as they deal with the adjustments that come from living with Neo Ranga.